-The overall design of our 2023 annual cash incentive plan is the same as the 2022 plan.
+The overall design of our 2024 annual cash incentive plan is the same as the 2023 plan.
 The plan uses financial and operational performance metrics to motivate employees to meet and exceed annual Company objectives that are part of our strategic plan.
-The performance metrics include targets for net income, reliability, and two metrics related to the social category of our ESG sustainability efforts in the form of employee safety and customer satisfaction targets, which have been part of our plan for numerous years.
+The performance metrics include targets for net income, reliability, employee safety, and customer satisfaction.
 All regular, non-union employees (including executive officers) participate in the same annual incentive plan; while our union employees participate in a separate, but similar, management-designed program.